 Back to Berlin – And What It Means to Be a Curator Today

-From 2 to 4 June 2019, the CODART congress will take place for the first time in Berlin.
-In partnership with the Staatliche Museen zu Berlin, we are organizing three days in which we will take a close look at the permanent collections of Dutch and Flemish art of all the museums we will visit and reflect on the status of the curator’s profession.
-The theme of CODART 22, which you can read here, is “Back to Berlin – And What It Means to Be a Curator Today.”
+From 2 to 4 June 2019, the CODART congress took place for the first time in Berlin.
+In partnership with the Staatliche Museen zu Berlin, we organized three days in which we took a close look at the permanent collections of Dutch and Flemish art of all the museums we visited and reflected on the status of the curator’s profession.
+The theme of CODART 22, which you can read here, was “Back to Berlin – And What It Means to Be a Curator Today.”
 What are the questions that confront us as curators today?
 And can we find the answers to them in our museum roots and our art-historical roots, in which Berlin has played such an important role?

-The Gemäldegalerie in Berlin possesses what is undoubtedly one of the most important collections of early Netherlandish paintings and 17th-century baroque paintings from the Low Countries.
-We aim to give CODART members an opportunity to study the collection from close by.
-After the plenary program on Monday, we will be spending the afternoon in the galleries of the Gemäldegalerie, looking at the paintings in smaller groups.
-The museum is closed to the public on Mondays, which means that we can study the artworks without distraction, together with the relevant curators and other specialists.
-In the lunch break we will make a brief excursion to Italian art: the museum has offered us a unique opportunity to enjoy a private viewing of the exhibition Mantegna and Bellini Masters of the Renaissance.
+The Gemäldegalerie in Berlin possesses what is undoubtedly one of the most important collections of early Netherlandish paintings and seventeenth-century baroque paintings from the Low Countries.
+We aimed to give CODART members an opportunity to study the collection from close by.
+After the plenary program on Monday, we spent the afternoon in the galleries of the Gemäldegalerie, looking at the paintings in smaller groups.
+The museum was closed to the public, which meant that we could study the artworks without distraction, together with the museum’s curators and other specialists.
+In the lunch break we made a brief excursion to Italian art: the museum offered us a unique opportunity to enjoy a private viewing of the exhibition Mantegna and Bellini.
+Masters of the Renaissance.

-On Monday and on Tuesday afternoon we will organize study visits to the Gemäldegalerie, the Kupferstichkabinett, the Bode Museum, and Schloss Charlottenburg.
+On Tuesday morning we were the guests of the Bode Museum on the Museum Island, where we held the Speakers’ Corner of the congress.
+On Monday and on Tuesday afternoon we organized study visits to the Gemäldegalerie, the Kupferstichkabinett, the Bode Museum, and Schloss Charlottenburg.

 Optional visits to Jagdschloss Grunewald, Sanssouci, and Schwerin

-Optional visits will be offered on Sunday and Wednesday.
-For instance, on Sunday you can choose to see a special exhibition of paintings by Cranach at Jagdschloss Grunewald.
-Alternatively, you may decide to travel to the Picture Gallery at Sanssouci to study the remarkable collection of Flemish and Dutch baroque paintings.
-On Wednesday 5 June we offer an optional full-day excursion to the beautiful city of Schwerin, where we will visit the Staatliches Museum Schwerin and the Castle of Schwerin.
+Optional visits were offered on Sunday and Wednesday.
+For instance, on Sunday some participants opted to see a special exhibition of paintings by Cranach at Jagdschloss Grunewald.
+Alternatively, there was the option to visit the Picture Gallery at Sanssouci and study the remarkable collection of Flemish and Dutch baroque paintings.
+On Wednesday 5 June we offered an optional full-day excursion to the beautiful city of Schwerin, where we visited the Staatliches Museum Schwerin and the Castle of Schwerin.